I’ve been asked what tools I use when I’m making cakes, and have decided to share a list of my favorite cake decorating tools!

 They have straight sides, and are made with aluminum.
 This helps them heat up and cool quickly, which allows the layers to bake evenly.

-These cake pans also very durable.
+These cake pans are also very durable.
 I use either 7″ x 2″ or 8′ x 2″ can pans to bake the layers for most of my cakes.

 When buying cake pans for layer cakes, be sure your cake pans don’t have angled sides, or are made with a dark metal!